 Francine saw Jean drive off about 07:40, ordinarily far too early for him.

-If it was Charlotte, what was he doing meeting her at this hour?
-Francine was at a loss.
+She was at a loss.
 Maybe she herself was the problem – pushy, demanding a maturity he did not yet possess, her work with Nikki did age a woman and neither suffered fools gladly.
-And then there had been those months with Hugh.
-She’d grown more, even in the middle of their irresponsibility.
+And those months with Hugh – she’d grown more, despite or maybe because of their irresponsibility.

-If she followed him, if she questioned him now, it was only going to make matters worse and yet she’d accepted Hugh passing her over, leaving her with this – an ultimatum to her life partner in one week’s time.
-She got up and went to the long mirror in the hall.
-Many men had complimented that figure.
-Men, not boys.
-Hugh was a man.
+If she followed him, if she questioned him now, it was only going to make matters worse and yet it had been right for Hugh to push her to end it.
+She got up and went to the long mirror in the hall – many men had complimented that figure.
+Men, not boys and Hugh was a man.

-Picking up the phone, she called a girl he worked with at the motorcycle shop.
+Picking up the phone, she called a girl Jean worked with at the motorcycle shop.

 The girl spoke to someone and then did that deeply annoying thing – cupped her hand over the mouthpiece but Francine could still hear the gist, the girl took the hand away and apologized, Jean was out testing a new bike which had come in two days ago.